One of the Three Archangels Mentioned in the Bible

 Two years later, the nearby town of Siponto found itself the target of the barbarian king Odoacer who was looking to extend his territory.
 The same bishop was able to negotiate with Odoacer and to obtain a brief period of truce.
 As before, the bishop urged everyone to fast and pray for three days.
 Once again, St. Michael appeared to the bishop.
 This time, he told the bishop that the people of Siponto should attack Odoacer and his army and they would defeat their enemy.

 This time, the bishop heeded the message of St. Michael.
 Despite having far inferior forces, the soldiers of Siponto took the battle to the barbarians.
 A violent storm ensued and sent Odoacer and his army into a retreat.
 The people of Siponto rejoiced, and in thanksgiving to God and St. Michael, they processed to the cave on Mont Gargano.
-However, no one dared into the cave.
+However, no one dared enter into the cave.

 St Michael the Archangel Catholic Church